PRE-APPRENTICESHIP COOK

 Trade up to a new career!

-The Pre-Apprentice in Cook program is open to all learners and has been designed to provide entry-level skills required to start your career as a new apprentice.
+The Pre-Apprentice in Cook program is open to indigenous and non-indigenous learners and has been designed to provide entry-level skills required to start your career as a new apprentice.

 A Cook prepares a wide range of foods for public consumption in various settings such as restaurants or hotels and can be for small groups, large groups, or individual dishes.

-This 30-week program is designed to prepare students for entry into the workforce as an Assistant Cook (or related trade).
+This 27-week program is designed to prepare students for entry into the workforce as an Assistant Cook (or related trade).
 To ensure students are career-ready; a mix of theory and hands-on practical learning activities are scheduled each week for approximately 30 hours.
-Pre-apprentices will complete a variety of skill-building courses followed by an eight-week paid work placement (320 hours).
+Pre-apprentices will complete a variety of skill-building courses followed by an eight-week paid work placement.

 This program has been made possible with the support of the Ministry of Labour, Training and Skills Development